 What is Service-Learning?

-Service-learning is a form of experiential education characterized by all of the following:
+Service-Learning is a form of experiential education characterized by:

 - structured time for student reflection and connection of the service experience to learning

 Students' Service-Learning hours can be used toward Tulsa Achieves hours.

 How do I know if what I'm doing can be defined as Service-Learning?

 Finding a Community Partner:

 Personal appearance makes a strong impression on the attitude of those you serve about you and Tulsa Community College.
 It is always a good idea to ask if there is a dress code at the community partner site.
 In addition to the dress code, consider the following guidelines:

 - Only closed toed shoes with good support